 More information on our services for students is available at:

 FACULTY are also welcome to utilize the Writing Center for their classrooms.
 We invite you to include a link to the IUN Writing Center's website or to the above video on services that we offer to students on your course's Canvas site.
 Tutors can visit your course in person or through Zoom to introduce the Center's services.
-Instructors can assign Writing Center sessions for all students in a course in work on a particular assignment.
+We can also provide short video introductions to the use of sources and citations in research writing for students in your courses.
+Through face-to-face or online meetings, instructors can assign Writing Center sessions for all students in a course in work on a particular assignment.
 With prior scheduling, tutors can also visit classrooms to assist in the development of particular assignments through groupwork.
-Faculty are also invited to encourage students to visit the Writing Center through the Student Engagement Roster process.
-More information on our services for faculty is available at:
+Faculty are invited to encourage students to visit the Writing Center through the Student Engagement Roster process.
+More information on our services for instructors is available at:

-Please note that no one will be answering the phone in the Writing Center, so you need to contact us via email at firstname.lastname@example.org.
+To utilize our range of services, contact us via email at firstname.lastname@example.org.
 We look forward to working with you!
-Take care!